saiumesh-apty/go_depencency_example/README.md

 # go_depencency_example

-This is experimental Go dependency experimental repo
+This is Go dependency experimental repo

 This repo helps us to understand passing which were hard 😉😉